Killing of Seán Rooney

 On 14 December 2022, Hezbollah militants attacked a UN convoy heading towards Beirut Airport, resulted in the death of Private Seán Rooney and severely injuring Trooper Shane Kearney, while two other soldiers sustained minor injuries.
-On July 29, 2025, Lebanon's military tribunal found six Hezbollah members guilty.
+On 29 July 2025, Lebanon's military tribunal found six Hezbollah members guilty.
 The main defendant, Mohammad Ayyad, was sentenced to death in absentia along with a fine of approximately US $1,100.

 Background

-Private Seán Rooney was an 23 year old Irish peacekeeper soldier who served with the 27 Infantry Battalion, alongside other Irish soldiers deployed to Lebanon.
+Private Seán Rooney was a 23 year old Irish peacekeeper soldier who served with the 27 Infantry Battalion, alongside other Irish soldiers deployed to Lebanon.
 He was part of the UNIFIL force to Southern Lebanon.

 Attack

-On December 14, 2022, Rooney was part of a UN convoy on the road to Beirut–Rafic Hariri International Airport.
+On 14 December 2022, Rooney was part of a UN convoy on the road to Beirut–Rafic Hariri International Airport.
 The marked armoured vehicle he was driving was ambushed near the village of Al‑Aqbiya, a town known to be a stronghold of Hezbollah.
 The force was trapped In a narrow street by a mob that included members of Hezbollah.
 Rooney was shot dead, while Private Shane Kearney (aged 22 at the time) was severely injured and medically evacuated to Ireland.
 Two other soldiers were treated for minor injuries.
 This attack marked the first deadly attack on UN forces in Lebanon since 2015, as well as the first Irish soldier to die while on duty in the last 20 years.